Ircama/ELM327-emulator/CONTRIBUTING.md

 First contributors can follow a [tutorial page](https://github.com/firstcontributions/first-contributions).

-Please discuss the change you wish to make via [issue](https://github.com/Ircama/ELM327-emulator/issues) before developing a pull request.
+Please discuss the change you wish to make via an [issue](https://github.com/Ircama/ELM327-emulator/issues) before developing a pull request.

 # Bugs

-You can help reporting bugs by filing an [issue](https://github.com/Ircama/ELM327-emulator/issues) on the software or on the documentation.
+You can help to report bugs by filing an [issue](https://github.com/Ircama/ELM327-emulator/issues) on the software or on the documentation.

 # Code of Conduct

 ### Our Pledge

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.